Saba-Burduli/GYM-Management-Web-API-Project-Main-/README.md

 And Dive deeper in this Layers :
 <ul>
   <li>API Layer</li>
-    <p>The API layer is responsible for handling HTTP requests and responses in an ASP.NET Web API project.
+    <p>The **API layer** is responsible for handling **HTTP requests and responses** in an ASP.NET Web API project.
 It acts as the bridge between the client applications and the database.

-Key Responsibilities
+### Key Responsibilities

-Routing Requests: Maps incoming requests to the appropriate controller and action method.
+- **Routing Requests**: Maps incoming requests to the appropriate controller and action method.

-Data Processing: Retrieves, processes, and returns data using Entity Framework.
+- **Data Processing**: Retrieves, processes, and returns data using Entity Framework.

-Validation & Authentication: Ensures data integrity and security.
+- **Validation & Authentication**: Ensures data integrity and security.

-Response Formatting: Returns data in JSON or XML format for easy consumption.</p>
+- **Response Formatting**: Returns data in JSON or XML format for easy consumption.</p>
   <li></li>
   <li></li>
   <li></li>